 - The top 10 weeds in each different setting

 - The comprehensive list of weeds in Banyule

 We would also like to understand the community’s expectations on weed management and weed management techniques you would like Council to explore.

 Have your say

-Have your say on the draft Weed Management Strategy and how we manage weeds in Banyule.
-Feedback is open until 28 May 2021.
+Thank you for your feedback on the draft Weed Management Strategy and how we manage weeds in Banyule.
+Feedback is now closed.